pydantic/pydantic/docs/migration.md

     It does not mean that the field has a default value of `None`. _(This is a breaking change from V1.)_

-Code example demonstrating the above:
+Here is a code example demonstrating the above:
 ```py
 from typing import Optional